Infiniti QX60: Second generation (L51; 2022)

 The second-generation QX60 was unveiled on June 23, 2021.
 The vehicle was previously previewed by the QX60 Monograph concept, and has been developed alongside the R53 Nissan Pathfinder that debuted in early February 2021 also as a 2022 model.
 It also uses a version of the architecture used by the previous generation, updated with additional high-strength steel and other materials for more stiffness.

 The vehicle uses the same powertrain as the previous generation and the Pathfinder, which is the VQ35DD 3.5-liter V6 gasoline engine mated to a 9-speed automatic from ZF, replacing the continuously variable transmission.
 Tuned slightly higher for the Infiniti, the engine makes 295 hp and 270 lbft.
 Front-wheel drive is standard and an updated all-wheel-drive system with a direct coupling is optional.
 Some grades will have the capability to tow up to 6000 lb, 20 percent more than the outgoing model due to an uprated transmission oil cooler, an integrated hitch receiver, trailer-tuned stability programming, and dedicated pre-wiring harnesses.
 The Chinese version of the 2nd-generation Infiniti QX60 will be powered by a turbocharged 2.0L four cylinder KR20DDET engine instead of the VQ35DD 3.5-liter V6 gasoline engine as the 3.5-liter V6 engine is unable to comply with China's automotive emissions standards and due to China's excise tax on internal-combustion engines that are more 3.0 liters.

 The L51 QX60 is a seven-seater vehicle, with a two-position rear bench that preserves room in the middle for a storage box, or an optional pair of captain's chairs.

-In July 2024, Nissan announced that the current sole VQ35DD 3.5-liter V6 gasoline engine that powers the global-market Infiniti QX60 and Nissan Pathfinder will be discontinued and replaced by the same turbocharged 2.0L inline-four cylinder gasoline engine that already powers the Chinese-market versions of Infiniti QX60 and Nissan Pathfinder for the 2025 model year due to stringent automotive emissions and fuel economy standards required for future model years and due to Nissan's push to transition its vehicle lineups to 100% all-electric vehicles by the 2030s.
+In July 2024, Nissan announced that the current sole VQ35DD 3.5-liter V6 gasoline engine that powers the global-market Infiniti QX60 will be discontinued and replaced by the same turbocharged 2.0L inline-four cylinder gasoline engine that already powers the Chinese-market versions of Infiniti QX60 and Nissan Pathfinder for the 2025 model year due to stringent automotive emissions and fuel economy standards required for future model years and due to Nissan's push to transition its vehicle lineups to 100% all-electric vehicles by the 2030s.